adriant172/maze-solver/README.md

 # maze-solver
 This is a maze generator and solver.
-This project is  an assignment that is part of my backend development course with boot.dev.
+The projec renders the cells that form the maze,generates a maze by randomly breaking down cell walls.
+Then proceeds to solve the maze by drawing a line to the path to the exit, as well keeping track of the directions it took that did not lead to the exit.